mhoemmen/cpp-proposals-pub/aligned_accessor/aligned_accessor.md

-As explained in the previous section, `aligned_accessor` has an `explicit` converting constructor from `default_accessor` so that users can assert overalignment.
+As explained in the previous section, `aligned_accessor` has an `explicit` converting constructor from `default_accessor` so that users can assert over-alignment.
 It also has an (implicit) converting constructor from another `aligned_accessor` with more alignment, to an `aligned_accessor` with less alignment.